 Only 16 percent said that Congress should raise the debt ceiling, 46 percent said they should not while 38 percent admitted they didn’t know enough to decide.

 Hart and McInturff then followed up by telling respondents, “And, thinking some more about the debt ceiling,” then asked, “Now, I’m going to read you two statements about the debt ceiling and please tell me which comes closer to your point of view.
 (Other/some) people say raise the debt ceiling because otherwise the government will be unable to pay the nation’s bills, including making payments to people who participate in various government programs, government workers cannot be paid, and the government will default on its current debt payments,” (the order of statements was rotated).
 Even then, those supporting raising the debt ceiling rose to only 32 percent, while 62 percent were opposed and 6 percent were not sure or had mixed views.

 It’s clear that President Obama and congressional leaders of both parties as well as opinion leaders of all stripes have an enormous amount of educating to do.
 The public seems to see raising the debt ceiling as being a question of whether we should go further into debt or not, even when it is explained to them.

 It would be interesting to see how the public would have responded if it had been made clear that Social Security and veterans’ checks wouldn’t be going out, that the government’s credit rating would drop, and that the implications for Medicare and Medicaid would be enormous.

 Solace can be taken that when the shutdown or slowdown deadline was imminent, the adults in the room took over and a deal was made, as messy as it was.
 Maybe that’s a good omen for the bigger challenge that lies ahead with the debt ceiling.

-This article appears in the April 12, 2011, edition of National Journal Daily.
+This article appears in the April 12, 2011, edition of NJ Daily.